-These three steps allow you to establish that there is love within the client, which can be given to their innermost Child, and that giving it to the Child feels really good.
+These three steps allow you to establish that there is love within the client, which can then be given to their innermost Child.
+Giving it to the Child should feel good - really good.

 - “As you look at the Child notice how you feel.”